NationalSecurityAgency/ghidra/DevGuide.md

 The most obvious integration path for 3rd-party emulators is to write a "connector."
 However, p-code emulation is an integral feature of the Ghidra UI, and it has a fairly accessible API.
 Namely, for interpolation between machines states recorded in a trace, and extrapolation into future machine states.
-Integration of such emulators may still be useful to you, but we recommend trying the p-code emulator to see if it suits your needs for emulation in Ghidra before pursuing integration of another emulator.
+The integration of such emulators may still be useful to you, but we recommend trying the p-code emulator to see if it suits your needs for emulation in Ghidra before pursuing the integration of another emulator.
 We also provide out-of-the-box QEMU integration via GDB.

 ### Contributing